wadhah101/gl5-ds-urbanisation/readme.md

 ![](doc/screenshots/Screenshot%20from%202022-11-29%2017-13-15.png)
 ![](doc/screenshots/Screenshot%20from%202022-11-29%2017-13-24.png)

-## Consuming our api service from Anypoint studio
+## Consuming our API service from Anypoint studio

 ![](doc/screenshots/Screenshot%20from%202022-11-29%2017-18-26.png)